 How to Attend a Virtual Conference

-This blog post was originally written for ISTE's blog and published on October 20, 2020.
+This blog post was originally written for ISTE's blog originally published on October 20, 2020, with a republish on May 3, 2021.

 I miss attending conferences in person.
 Face-to-face learning, the opportunity to travel and get a change of scenery, meeting old friends and new, the energy and excitement that you see in everyone sharing the same space all make attending conferences an invigorating experience.
 But times are different, and virtual conferences are the only safe option right now.